ACINQ/eclair/TOR.md

 You can use SOCKS5 proxy only for specific types of addresses.
 Use `eclair.socks5.use-for-ipv4`, `eclair.socks5.use-for-ipv6` or `eclair.socks5.use-for-tor` for fine tuning.

-Tor hidden service and SOCKS5 are independent options.
+:warning: Tor hidden service and SOCKS5 are independent options.
 You can use just one of them, but if you want to get the most privacy features from using Tor use both.

 Note, that bitcoind should be configured to use Tor as well (https://en.bitcoin.it/wiki/Setting_up_a_Tor_hidden_service).